pywbem/pywbemtools/docs/pywbemclicommands.rst

 Instance command-group
 ----------------------

-The **instance** group defines subcommands that act on CIM instances including:
+The **instance** group defines commands that act on CIM instances including:

-* **associators** to get the associator instances for the instance name defined as the :term:`INSTANCENAME` argument in the default namespace or the namespace defined with this subcommand displayed in the defined format.
-If successful it returns the instances or instancenames associated with INSTANCENAME otherwise it returns any exception generated by the response This subcommand displays the returned instances or instance in the :term:`CIM model output formats` or the table formats` (see :ref:`Output formats`).:
+* **associators** to get the associator instances for the instance name defined as the :term:`INSTANCENAME` argument in the default namespace or the namespace defined with this command displayed in the defined format.
+If successful it returns the instances or instancenames associated with INSTANCENAME otherwise it returns any exception generated by the response This command displays the returned instances or instance in the :term:`CIM model output formats` or the table formats` (see :ref:`Output formats`).: